awslabs/amazon-kinesis-video-streams-producer-sdk-cpp/README.md

 If the build failed or GST_PLUGIN_PATH is not properly set, you may instead see the following output:<br>
 `No such element or plugin kvssink`

-After building the SDK, loading `kvssink` into the GStreamer plugin path, and setting a region, the sample executables, which are located in the `build` directory, can be run.
+After building the SDK, loading `kvssink` into the GStreamer plugin path, and setting a region, the kvssink-based sample executables, which are located in the `build` directory, can be run.
 For example:
 ```
 ./kvssink_gstreamer_sample MyStreamName
 ```